Charlottesville was Terrorism: Hard Data on Threat Levels from Ideological Hate

 - 1 police officer by Chris Monfort (Seattle, WA, October 2009)

 As I note that some “right-wing” deaths occasionally get added years after they occurred.
 So I will put this out there to the esteemed Peter Bergen who heads New American Foundation.
-Shouldn’t those names above, out of respect for their victims and to be consistent, be be included on this important website?
+Shouldn’t those names above, out of respect for their victims and to be consistent, be included on this important website?

 Speaking of Googling Peter Bergen and finding some of his recent updates …